Skip to main content

 Finding your gate

-After security, you can now leisurely find your gate.
+After security, you can now find your gate.
 When you're early, there's no need to run through the terminal while carrying all your bags.
-You have plenty of time to use the restroom, grab a beverage and get situated, all of which reduces anxiety and prepares you for a successful trip.
+You have plenty of time to use the restroom and get situated, which can reduce anxiety and help prepare you for a successful trip.

 Shopping

-Inevitably, you'll realize you forgot to pack something.
-When you have time to spare before your flight, this leaves an opportunity to shop.
-You'll find many airport stores offer everything from clothing to personal items such as motion sickness medicine, chargers, books and much more.
+You may realize you forgot to pack something.
+When you have time to spare before your flight, this leaves the opportunity to shop.
+You can usually find many airport stores offering everything from clothing to personal items such as motion sickness medicine, chargers, books and much more.

 Eating